solohan22/Vehicle-Tracking/README.md

 Initially, I was all about to use a Deep Neural Netowrk to do the training and predictinng, but the result turns out to be far from efficient.
 It seems that the deep learning approach serves as a black box and can be easily implemented and tested, but the efficiency for a real-time tracking task like this is really an issue.
 It might be due to the actual implementation using Keras and Python, I am wondering it could be improved using C++.

-The major diffculty I faced in this project is to tweak this large amount of parameters, it is a bit confusing without any prior experience.
-Thus I started with similar parameters as those in the lesssons and try to tweak them one at a time and finally got it work.
-The pipeline tends to work well on the video provided, and it could be improved by adding more training and testing data, maybe using the new Udacity data in csv file, and do better filtering over frames to reduce the jittering.
+The major diffculty I faced in this project is to tweak a lot of parameters, it is a bit confusing without any prior experience.
+I started with similar parameters as those in the lesssons and try to tweak them one at a time and finally got it work.
+The pipeline tends to work well on the video provided, and it could be improved by adding more training and testing data, maybe using the new Udacity data in csv file, and do better filtering over frames.

+The potenail issue remaining here is that the bounding boxes are somewhat jittering across frames, I tried to fix it by increasing the heat threshold, but meanwhile it leads to smaller boxes which doesn't enclose the cars very well.
+Also it tends to give smaller and more jittering boxes on the white car than the black car.
+Therefore, I think my pipeline will likely fail on cars with brighter colors and when there are more traffic on the road.
+Currently I have no better solution to make it more robust, since otherwise I would have tried it.
+But intuitively, my idea is to maybe try to generate more boudning boxes with bigger/smaller sizes?
+Or maybe I can modify the heat map algorithm to detect very close hot areas and merged somewhat them into one big box.